SichangHe/CS304_group_project/project7/project7_report.md

     $dir/ilabels < $dir/LG.fst >$dir/CLG.fst
     ```

-3. Making the $ H $ transducer:
+3. Making the $H$ transducer:

-    $ H $ tranducer tranduces input speech features to context-dependent phones.
-In the Kaldi script, $ H $ is created without self-loops and represents context-dependent phones on its output and `transition-ids` on its input.
+    $H$ tranducer tranduces input speech features to context-dependent phones.
+In the Kaldi script, $H$ is created without self-loops and represents context-dependent phones on its output and `transition-ids` on its input.
 The `transition-ids` encode information such as the `pdf-id` (acoustic state in Kaldi terminology) and phone.
 Each transition-id can be mapped to a `pdf-id`.

     The transitions for context-dependent phones lead to structures representing the corresponding HMMs and then back to the start state.
-For the normal topology, the $ H $ transducer includes self-loops on the initial state for each disambiguation symbol.
+For the normal topology, the $H$ transducer includes self-loops on the initial state for each disambiguation symbol.

     It takes two inputs: `$tree`, which contains the mapping from the phone-in-context and HMM state to `pdf-id`, and the `$model` file that contains the HMM parameters generated in steps such as `train_mono.sh` or `train_deltas.sh`.
-The following command produces `Ha.fst`, which represents $ H $ without self-loops.
+The following command produces `Ha.fst`, which represents $H$ without self-loops.

     ```sh
     make-h-transducer --disambig-syms-out=$dir/disambig_tstate.list \